Version 6 - 10/03/2026 - Add final relay details

 seeded.

-Courses close at 16:00, you must report to download by 16:15 or risk disqualification.
+Courses close at 16:00, you must report to download by

 All competitors will be assigned a start minute.
 You MUST start on this minute, which means you MUST be present at the start 5 minutes before this time to move through the start lanes.
 If you miss your call up you'll be placed in the next available slot.
-For seeded runners this will likely be after the end of the block
+For seeded runners this will likely be after the end of the block.

 SI touch free punching is enabled, but all runners must punch both Start and Finish.